 If you can, avoid using public transport in Rome and opt for walking: by far, the best way to get around Rome at any age!

-The best area to stay in Rome for families
+The best area to stay in Rome for families with toddlers

 The need to avoid public transport has a corollary: if at all possible, you want to have accommodation in the city center.